LensPlaysGames/Corth/README.md

 #### You must ensure that you have some sort of linker on your machine that can link against the standard C runtime of whatever platform you're on.

-This is my recommendation [GoLink](http://godevtool.com/) on Windows. \
+- [GoLink](http://godevtool.com/) is my recommendation on Windows. \
 GoLink is easy to use and fast to setup; simply extract it and it's ready.

-On Linux, this is most likely `ld`, the GNU linker; it comes with most linux distros by default.
+- On Linux, this is most likely `ld`, the GNU linker; it comes with most linux distros by default.

 Once all the pre-requisites are installed, now comes time to use the CCLI, or Corth Command Line Interface. \
 To avoid headache as much as possible, Corth sets default values based on your operating system. \
-If you get any errors, there are a multitude of command line options to help rectify the situation. \
+If you get any errors, there are a multitude of command line options to help rectify the situation. (see [Common Errors](#common-errors-anchor))
-You can run Corth with the `-h` or `--help` argument to see all available command line flags and options.

 ### Linux
 Open a terminal and navigate to the directory containing the Corth executable. \
 To familiarize yourself with the options of the CCLI, run the following command: \
 `./Corth -h` or `./Corth --help` \
-A lot of options will appear, but most will not be needed unless you are getting errors, as the defaults are platform-specific.
+A lot of options will appear, but most will not be needed unless you are getting errors, as the defaults are platform-specific. \
-- `-linux` or `-linux64`
-  - Tell Corth to generate Linux assembly for NASM.
-- `-GAS`
-  - Tell Corth to generate GAS assembly (for assembling and linking with `gcc`)
-- `-com` or `--compile`
-  - Specifies compilation mode to Corth.
-This tells corth to generate assembly, assemble it, and link it into an executable.
-- `-gen` or `--generate`
-  - Tell Corth to not use any command line tools to assemble or link anything; simply generate the output assembly file for the given platform and program.
-Useful if you would like to use a completely different assembling and linking ecosystem.
-- `-o` or `--output-name`
-  - Specify the name of the generated assembly files.
-- `-add-ao` or `-add-asm-opt`
-  - Append a command line argument to assembler options
-- `-add-lo` or `-add-link-opt`
-  - Append a command line argument to linker options
+One required flag on Linux is the `-linux` flag.

 Basic Example (given `apt install nasm` was run and `ld` is installed by default): \
-`./Corth -com -o my_program -add-lo "-o my_program" test.corth`
+`./Corth -o my_program -add-lo "-o my_program" test.corth`

 Verbose Example: \
-`./Corth -com -a nasm -ao "-f elf64 corth_program.asm" -l ld -lo " -dynamic-linker /lib64/ld-linux-x86-64.so.2 -lc -m elf_x86_64 -o corth_program corth_program.o" test.corth`
+`./Corth -a nasm -ao "-f elf64 corth_program.asm" -l ld -lo " -dynamic-linker /lib64/ld-linux-x86-64.so.2 -lc -m elf_x86_64 -o corth_program corth_program.o" test.corth`

 ###  Windows
 Open a terminal and navigate to the directory containing `Corth.exe`. \
 To familiarize yourself with the options of the CCLI, run the following command: \
 `Corth.exe -h` or `Corth.exe --help` \
-A lot of different options will come up, with (hopefully) clear explanations on what everything does. \
+A lot of different options will come up, with clear explanations on what everything does.
-Because there are a lot, I will tell you the ones you will most likely need right away:
-- `-com` or `--compile`
-  - Specifies that Corth needs to generate assembly, assemble it into machine code, then link it into an executable.
-- `-GAS`
-  - Tells Corth to generate GAS assembly, using `gcc` to assemble and link instead of NASM and GoLink.
-- `-a` or `--assembler-path`
-  - This does what it sounds like, and allows the user to specify the path to the assembler `.exe` file to run.
-Set this to the exact path of `nasm.exe` on your machine, including file name and extension.
-If you downloaded it at the default location, Corth's defaults should work as well, so ideally you won't need to specify this argument.
-- `-l` or `--linker-path`
-  - Specify the path to the linker `.exe` file to run.
-This will be the path to `golink.exe` including file name and extension.
-Again, if you downloaded at the default locations, everything should work fine without specifying any extra arguments.
-- `-o` or `--output-name`
-  - Specify the name of the generated assembly, object, and executable files.
-- `-gen` or `--generate`
-  - Tell Corth to not use any command line tools to assemble or link anything; simply generate the output assembly file for the given platform and program.
-Useful if you would like to use a completely different assembling and linking ecosystem.

 Basic example: \
-`Corth.exe -com -o my_program test.corth`
+`Corth.exe -o my_program test.corth`

 Or, if Corth is giving errors about not finding assembler/linker: \
-`Corth.exe -com -a /Path/To/NASM/nasm.exe -l /Path/To/GoLink/golink.exe test.corth`
+`Corth.exe -a /Path/To/NASM/nasm.exe -l /Path/To/GoLink/golink.exe test.corth`

 Alternatively, you could add the directory containing the executable to your system's [PATH environment variable](https://www.c-sharpcorner.com/article/add-a-directory-to-path-environment-variable-in-windows-10/): \
-`Corth.exe -com -a nasm.exe -l golink.exe test.corth`
+`Corth.exe -a nasm.exe -l golink.exe test.corth`

 By default, the assembler and linker options are setup for Windows, using NASM and GoLink. \
 If your situation is different, make sure to specify the correct options using `-ao` and `-lo` respectively.

-### Common Errors:
+### <a name="common-errors-anchor"></a>Common Errors
 - "Assembler not found at x"
   - Solution: Specify a valid path, including file name and extension, to the assembler executable using `-a` or `--assembler-path`
 - "Linker not found at x"